-In parallel to algorithmic and protocol research in energyconstrained ad hoc networks, recent use of directional antennas in wireless communication has further enabled new approaches for energy saving for energy-constrained wireless networks.
-Indeed, use of directional antennas allows concentration of the beam toward the intended destination without wasting energy in unwanted directions.
+In parallel to algorithmic and protocol research in energyconstrained ad hoc networks, recent use of directional antennas in wireless communication has further enabled new approaches to energy saving for energy-constrained wireless networks.
+Indeed, the use of directional antennas allows a concentration of the beam toward the intended destination without wasting energy in unwanted directions.
 Further, because the beam is generated only toward a certain direction, it creates less interference to other nodes that are outside the beam, which enables greater information capacity in the network.
-Finally, since nodes outside the beam coverage cannot receive the source's signal, security concerns associated with omni-directional broadcast can be somewhat alleviated.
-As a result, it is expected that the use of directional antennas has a great potential in energy-constrained wireless ad hoc networks.
-From a theoretical perspective, the use of directional antenna has also introduced some unique difficulties in algorithmic design, particularly when each node is assumed to generate a single directional beam.1 This is because single directional beam provides partial broadcast to those nodes that are within the beam coverage.
-Unlike the case of omni-directional antennas, where the design space depends solely on the radius (i.e., communication range), the algorithmic design space for directional antenna now encompasses three components: beam radius, beam-width, and beam orientation.
-Thus, a directional antenna based routing problem (assuming each node can generate only a single beam) needs to address the assignment of these three parameters on each node in the network.
+Finally, since nodes outside the beam coverage cannot receive the source's signal, security concerns that are associated with omnidirectional broadcast can be somewhat alleviated.
+As a result, it is expected that the use of directional antennas has a great potential in wireless ad hoc networks.
+From a theoretical perspective, the use of directional antennas has also introduced some unique difficulties in algorithm design, particularly when each node is assumed to generate a single directional beam.1 This is because a single directional beam provides partial broadcast to those nodes that are within the beam coverage.
+Unlike the case of omnidirectional antennas, where the design space depends solely on the radius (i.e., communication range), the algorithm design space for directional antennas now encompasses three components: beam radius, beamwidth, and beam orientation.
+Thus, a directional antenna-based routing problem needs to address the assignment of these three parameters on each node in the network.

-In this paper, we consider the important problem of multicast routing with the objective of maximizing network lifetime for energy-constrained wireless ad hoc networks employing directional antennas.
-The significance of this problem lies in that not only is it a general problem that encompasses unicast or broadcast, but also it is a generalized problem for omni-directional antenna, which can be considered as a special case of directional antenna with 360 degrees beamwidth.
-Therefore, advances along this investigation will yield significant intellectual merit.
-We assume that the directional antenna at each node can only form a single beam where the beam radius, beam-width, and beam orientation are adjustable.
-Instead of looking for an optimal multicast routing solution for a single multicast session, we are interested in an online algorithm for the problem where multicast requests arrive and depart over time without explicit knowledge of future request arrival pattern.
+In this paper, we consider the important problem of multicast routing with the objective of maximizing the network lifetime for energy-constrained wireless ad hoc networks employing directional antennas.
+The significance of this problem lies in that not only is it a general problem that encompasses unicast or broadcast, but it is also a generalized problem for omnidirectional antennas, which can be considered as a special case of directional antenna with 360° beamwidth.
+Therefore, advances along this investigation will yield significant intellectual